Disability Drives Innovation: Now Employers Need to Act on It

 Innovation as a Company Value or Way of Working

 In order for your company to become or to remain relevant, your employees will constantly innovate both its products, the objects or skills your company is known for, and the processes, i.e., the ways in which employees and products impact external customers and one another.
 Many companies already realize this, and innovation has become a core company value for many.
 However, you may not realize that the value of innovation comes with its own set of unconscious biases, especially what individuals or companies might imagine about who does the innovating for whom.
-Making a mental shift to imagining people who access information or products differently as the key product stakeholders who have the power to bring your company’s design goals closer to making something that can benefit everyone regardless of physical or cognitive differences, is an important first step to eliminating these biases.
+Shifting your perspective to prioritize users with diverse needs as key stakeholders can significantly improve your product’s accessibility.
+By centering their experiences, you can create designs that benefit everyone, regardless of physical or cognitive abilities.
+This is crucial for eliminating biases.

 The Innovators May Have Disabilities